tetalab/3Dstuff/README.md

 some 3D porn

-- we make porn Print Roll based on : http://www.instructables.com/id/Paint-roll-hack-Text-and-massage-customised-3D/?ALLSTEPS
+- "we make porn" and "in bricole we trust" Print Roll based on : http://www.instructables.com/id/Paint-roll-hack-Text-and-massage-customised-3D/?ALLSTEPS
+- stenope for thsf 2014
+- pad "we make porn"